Planning for a Resilient Future

 Fire Guard

-A fire guard is a large, strategically constructed feature on the landscape where fuels, such as trees, brush, or leaves have been removed, often by mechanical means.
-This large gap in forest canopy fuels can help slow a wildfire and provide safe and strategic locations for fire fighters to respond.
-Proactively built fire guards increase protection and minimize impact to the environment.
+A fireguard is a strategically located break on the landscape where fuels, such as trees, brush or leaves have been removed.
+This gap in forest canopy fuels can help slow a wildfire and provide safe and strategic locations for firefighters to respond.
+Proactively built fire guards increase protection and minimize impact to lives, property, critical infrastructure, and the environment.

 It is important to know that a fireguard does not prevent a wildfire.